 The derivative actions are at an early procedural stage.
 The defendants are not yet required to respond to the complaints in the actions.
 The Company's Board of Directors appointed a Special Litigation Committee ("SLC") composed solely of independent directors to conduct an independent investigation of the claims asserted in the derivative actions and to determine the Company's position with respect to those claims.
 On March 25, 2008, the SLC filed a motion to terminate the Federal Derivative Action and to approve certain settlements with Gary E. Dickerson, Kenneth Levy, Kenneth Schroeder and Jon D. Tompkins related to the claims brought against them in connection with the derivative actions.
 The Court denied the motion to terminate and to approve the settlements on December 12, 2008.
 The SLC filed an appeal and petition for writ of mandate challenging that decision to the United States Court of Appeals for the Ninth Circuit, which dismissed the appeal on May 8, 2009 and denied the petition for writ of mandate on July 10, 2009.
 As a result, the derivative actions remain ongoing.
 The defendants have not yet responded to the complaint in the Federal Derivative Action and will not be required to do so until after plaintiff has had an opportunity to amend the complaint.
-The plaintiffs are expected to file an amended complaint by November 2, 2009.
-The parties are currently participating in a mediation of the derivative claims in the Federal Action.
-No defendant is yet required to answer the complaints in the state court derivative actions in the California Superior Court for Santa Clara County and the Delaware Chancery Court.
-Response dates in the California Superior Court action have been stayed until responses are due in the Federal Derivative Action.
-It is not known whether the California Superior Court action will remain stayed after that time.
-On March 17, 2009, the Delaware Chancery Court issued an order staying the Delaware action so that the litigation of the issues can be confined to the prior Federal Deriv
+The parties are currently participating in a mediation of the derivative claims in the Federal Action, and settlement discussions are ongoing.
+The plaintiffs are expected to file an amended complaint if the litigation proceeds.
+No defendant is yet required to answer the complaints in the state court derivative actions in the California Superior Court action have been stayed until responses are due in the Federal Derivative Action.
+It is not known whether the California Superior Court action have been stayed until responses are due in the Federal Derivative Action.
+It is not known whether the California Superior Court action have been stayed to appeal the stay decision, which was denied by the Chancery Court on April 14, 2009.
+Plaintiff subsequently